-The white paper Care Matters: Time for Change highlighted the need to improve the mental health of children and young people in care.
+Looked-after children have significantly poorer mental health problems than their peers.
 Foster carers frequently report that there are problems associated with the emotional wellbeing and mental health of the young people in their care.
 Evidence suggests that looked after children are nearly 5 times more likely to have a mental health disorder than all children.

-The Care Matters white paper recommended that a new local government indicator (NI58), focused on the psychological and emotional health of children and specifically on the emotional and behavioural difficulties of looked after children, should be developed.
+SDQ scores became part of the SSDA903 return from 2009.
+There was a new local government indicator (NI58) developed.
 In this way the mental health of children in care was reflected in local authority performance management arrangements.
-This indicator was withdrawn in 2010 however the Department continues to collect and publish information on the psychological and emotional health of looked after children.
+While this indicator was withdrawn in 2010 the Department continues to collect and publish information on the psychological and emotional health of looked after children.
+This is because it is the main way in which to gain an understanding at national and local level of the emotional wellbeing of looked-after children over time.